MicrosoftDocs/powerapps-docs/powerapps-docs/user/collaboration.md

 ### Share
-You can now easily share records with your colleagues via the new share button.
-Choose to "Copy link" or "Email link" in order to send a record link to your colleagues.
+You can now easily share records with your colleagues via the new **Share** button.
+Select **Copy link** or **Email link** in order to send a record link to your colleagues.

+> [!Note]
-Note: If you have the share privilege on the record, when emailing a link to a colleague we will automatically give them read access to the record.
+> If you have the share privilege on a record and you email a record link to a colleague, the colleague will automatically get read access to the record.